Summary of our Family HandbookUPDATED: l2/l2/23

 - Individual parent/teacher meetings

-- Parent Management Committee meetings that all families are welcome to attend
+- Management Committee meetings that are families are welcome to attend

 - The Annual General Meeting